 The clothes that adorn Lambani people

-The women of the Lambani tribe wear baggy skirts called Ghagra or phetiya.
-It is often paired with short sleeved blouse called Kanchali.
+The women of the Lambani tribe wear baggy skirts called Ghagra or Phetiya.
+It is often paired with a short-sleeved blouse called Kanchali.
 The kanchali is tied at the back.
 Some also don thick aprons that have beautiful embroidery on it.
 It is tied at the waist.
 These dresses always have mystic and cryptic symbols and designs embroidered onto it together with beads, glass mirrors and shells stitched on it.
 They also use a cloth as a veil to cover their head.
 Jewelry also forms a very important part of their attire.

 The Lambani men wear turbans.
 The khamish and lungi are worn by them too.
 Their footwear includes joothies.
 A cotton or woolen shawl is also used by them.
 During winters they carry with themselves blankets made out of sheep wool.